combine/universal-react-redux/README.md

 boilerplate comes with:

 - Server-side rendering with Express
+- Code splitting with Webpack's dynamic `import()`s and [react-loadable](https://github.com/thejameskyle/react-loadable)
 - Sane [webpack configurations](webpack/)
 - JS hot reloading with `react-hot-loader` and `webpack-dev-server`
 - CSS, SASS and `css-modules` support with hot reloading and no [flash of unstyled content](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) (`css-hot-loader`)
 - Routing with `react-router-v4`
-- Full production builds that do not rely on `babel`.
+- Full production builds that do not rely on `babel-node`.

 ## Get started